lorist/pexgrabber/README.md

 5. Add current time to config so that the next run with download data from the last time it was downloaded.
 6. Add participant and conference history to the database.
 7. pexgrabber creates a rotating log called pexgrabber.log and will create a pexgrbber.log._x_ file when it reached 10MB

+Use case would be to run this regularly using cron or celery